nus-te3201/website/common/outcomes.md

 <include src="../book/uml/classDiagrams/introduction/what/outcomes.md" />
 <include src="../book/uml/classDiagrams/classes/what/outcomes.md" />

+* Can use scope
-* Can use methods
+* Can use methods: more list methods
+* More string methods
+* Can use modules
-* Can use packages
+* Can use other basic data structures

 # Week 5